|

 Problems:

-1. Even if Jesus said, "Whoever divorces (rather than "puts away," rw) his wife and marries another, except for fornication, commits adultery against her," there is no need for the argument that it is not continual adultery.
-The sin is "against her" (Mark 10:11) is "covenant breaking" (as explained by Hicks) and therefore NOT sexual adultery WITH the person in the new marriage.
+1. There is no need for the argument that it is not continual adultery.
+The sin is "against her" (Mark 10:11) which Hicks acknowledges, and therefore NOT sexual adultery WITH the person in the new marriage.
 Married people do not commit adultery when they have sex.
 The Jewish men (who Jesus was addressing) were allowed more than one wife, thus divorcing and marrying did not result in sexual adultery being committed with the person in the new marriage.
 The sin the Jewish men committed was in what they were doing to their wives.
 Their wives were often "put away" (not divorced) and therefore were out on their own to make a living and could not marry another.
 It would not have been adultery if they had actually divorced their wives because they would have been happy to have received the "get" (certificate of divorce).
 This evil practice continues to this day.
 See the link below:

 http://www.totalhea lth.bz/divorce-and-remarriage-jewish-women-in-chains.htm